theopin/tp/docs/UserGuide.md

 <a id="general-command-type"></a>
 ## 4.4.
 General Commands:  <font size="5"> [:arrow_up_small:](#table-of-contents)</font>
-These are useful general purpose commands that don't fit into the other categories.
+These are useful general purpose commands that don't fit into the other categories but are still very useful for you to know.

 ---